Neamar/KISS/README.md

 Use, see, [change](CONTRIBUTING.md) and share at will; with all.

 From _your_ background, type the first letters of apps, contact names, or settings—and click.
-Ones clicked more often are promoted.
+Results clicked more often are promoted.

 _Browsing for apps is and should be secondary_.